tpwd/ke_search/Documentation/Indexing/IndexerTypes/Pages.rst

 :guilabel:`Additional tables for content elements` you can configure those tables.
 The `ini` configuration format is used here.

+Since version 5.6.0 / 6.1.0 it is possible to index sub-elements of additional tables.
+If you have repeating elements in a mask element which themselves have repeating elements you can define the parent table for the sub-elements here.
+Indexing will be done recursively.

 You need to define the table name, the field which holds the reference to the tt_content table and the fields which should be indexed.